openmm/openmm/docs-source/usersguide/theory/03_custom_forces.rst

 provides a number of “custom” force classes.
 These classes provide detailed control over the mathematical form of the force by allowing the user to specify one or more arbitrary algebraic expressions.
-The details of how to write these custom expressions are described in section :ref:`writing-custom-expressions`\ .
+The details of how to write these custom expressions are described in section :numref:`writing-custom-expressions`\ .

 CustomBondForce
 ***************